 IPO allotment process: Retail quota and lot size

 As one can see, IRCTC is offering 20,160,000 shares in the IPO in the price range of INR315-320 per share.
 Out of these, 160,000 shares are reserved for employees and 20,000,000 shares are offered to Qualified Institutional Buyers (QIBs), Non-Institutional Investors (NIIs) and Retail Individual Investors (NIIs).

 Since IPO applications are made in multiples of lot size,one can either apply for minimum 40 shares or 80 shares, 120 shares and so on.
 For mainboard IPOs, minimum lot size is kept in a way which translates into a bid of less than INR15,000.
 There is a popular misconception among investors that applications in multiples of this amount will improve their allotment chances.
 However, this is far from reality.

 Note: The lot size is applicable only for IPO allotment and after listing, investors can sell their shares in market in any quantity.

 IPO Allotment Procedure: Cut-off price

 Following the IPO subscription dates, the ball moves in the court of the registrar of the offer.
 The IPO registrar is in charge of finalizing the allotment on the basis of guidelines prescribed by SEBI.
 In October 2012, the market regulator made some changes in the IPO allotment process and the new guidelines treat all Retail Individual Investor (RII) applications equally.
 Under the new system, applicants are allotted at least the minimum application size, subject to availability of enough shares in the aggregate.
-Let’s see how the system works in different scenarios.
+Following this guideline, two broad scenarios emerge and the system works in both cases.